 Implementing Partner: Centers for Civic Initiatives, Center for Civil Society Development

 The EU accession process promotes active participation of civil society organizations (CSOs) in government decision making and the EU integration process itself.
-In BiH, governments do not view civil society as a major stakeholder, nor do they consider civil society to be a legitimate representative of constituents that can hold elected officials accountable for their policy development and implementation.
-Sustainability of the broader civil society sector is at risk primarily because of its overdependence on international funding.
+However, sustainability of the broader civil society sector is at risk primarily because of its overdependence on international funding.
+In Bosnia and Herzegovina (BiH), governments do not view civil society as a major stakeholder, nor do they consider civil society to be a legitimate representative of constituents for holding elected officials accountable for their policy development and implementation.
 CSOs do not engage effectively with media or establish a common agenda with BiH citizens, and this lowers public confidence in civil society’s ability to advance democratic reforms.
 As a result, civil society in BiH is unable to influence public discourse on substantive issues.
 For their part, citizens are often reluctant to engage in civic activities.

 Implementation and Results